keypom/keypom-docs/docs/Cookbook/drops/ft.md

 These scripts will not run without the proper setup shown in the [introduction page](../welcome.md#connection-to-near-and-initializing-the-sdk).
 :::

-### Creating a Fungible Token Drop
+## Creating a Fungible Token Drop
-A drop is the fundemental building block of Keypom.
-It is a collection of access keys that all share the same properties.
+The process of creating an FT drop starts by checking if the funder has sufficient fungible tokens to actually create the drop.
+The `amountToTransfer` represents the total amount of FT to transfer for the entire drop.
+If you want to transfer 1 FT for 50 keys, `amountToTransfer` will be 50 fungible tokens.
+Next, this amount is compared to the funder's FT balance.
+Once that check is complete, then the FT drop can be created by including the `ftData`	 argument in `createDrop`.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">